Highpoint2000/webserver-scanner/README.md

 ## v2.8a (only works from web server version 1.3.1 !!!)

-- FMLIST integration for automatic logging (For details see configuration options and important notes!)
+- Option to use the CanLogServer (see important notes!)

 ## Installation notes: